-For our trip to Kyoto we had a 14 month old baby (not yet walking) and a 3 year old toddler.
-We travelled throughout Japan with our kids in two backpack carriers, which we enjoyed very much.
+For our family trip to Kyoto we had a 14 month old baby (not yet walking) and a 3 year old toddler.
+We traveled throughout Japan with our kids in two backpack carriers, which we enjoyed very much.
 They enabled us to go virtually everywhere with our kids at our own pace.

 This post contains compensated links.

-Ginkaku-ji Temple and The Philosopher’s Path
+1. Ginkaku-ji Temple and The Philosopher’s Path

 If you are looking for a bigger challenge, you can also hike up Diamoniyama (the mountain behind the temple) to an excellent viewpoint of Kyoto.
 More details are found in our Family Friendly Hikes in Kyoto blog post.